C.23. Housing Programs

 Tenants must carry their own renters' insurance to protect their own contents and provide liability coverage.

 Middlebury College has a second mortgage program to assist faculty in the purchase of their first home in the Middlebury area.
+The second mortgage must be closed simultaneously with the first mortgage at the time of the initial home purchase.
 The home must be within 40 miles of campus; exceptions to this policy must be approved by the chief academic officer.
 Faculty eligible for this program include tenured faculty; tenure track faculty who have passed their first review; and physical education faculty with five years of service.

 The National Bank of Middlebury (NBM) is the College’s partner in this mortgage program.